cwarden/docs.vagrantup.com/source/v2/vmware/configuration.html.md

 ## Virtual Machine GUI

-The VMware Fusion provider generally starts the virtual machines in headless mode.
-If you'd like to see the UI because you're running a desktop within the VM, or if you need to debug potential boot issues with the VM, you can configure the Fusion provider to boot with the
+The VMware provider generally starts the virtual machines in headless mode.
+If you'd like to see the UI because you're running a desktop within the VM, or if you need to debug potential boot issues with the VM, you can configure the VMware provider to boot with the
 GUI:

 ```ruby